 The first command takes ownership of the Windows.old folder and contents.
 The next changes permissions.
 The last removes the entire Windows.old directory.
 Copy these commands into a file saved with a .BAT extension to create a working batch script.

 In the case of my work environment, I created an SCCM application that simply runs this batch file which I can deploy on a large scale.
 Group Policy can also be used to force run the script on startup, shutdown, logon, or logoff.

 You may need to run these commands twice because of…

 An Odd Problem I’ve Seen

-One problem I noticed when using this script is it didn’t always reliably remove the entire Windows.old contents the first time they were ran.
-Most files would be deleted, but some still didn’t have the appropriate permissions applied and were therefore not deleted.
+One problem I noticed when using these commands is they didn’t always reliably remove all the Windows.old contents the first time they were ran.
+Most files would be deleted, but some hadn’t applied the appropriate permissions and were therefore not deleted.
 This seemed to happen on roughly 10% of computers I deployed to.

-After some testing, I found that re-running the same three commands over again does successfully and reliably clean up the remaining Windows.old content.
+After some testing, I found that simply re-running the same three commands over again does successfully and reliably clean up the remaining Windows.old content.
 Therefore I modified my script to run the above set of commands twice in a row.

 This script has allowed me to distribute Windows upgrades like the recent Windows 10 Anniversary Update and gain control of when to delete Windows.old folders.